sitegeist/Sitegeist.Slipstream/README.md

 location and are appended to the header.
 Every tag is added only once, so if multiple components require the same JS, only one is added to the given location.

-By defining the `data-slipstream` attribute with an xpath, the target can be altered.
+By defining the `data-slipstream` attribute with an XPath, the target can be altered.

 ```html
     <script data-slipstream="//body" src="yourCustomScript.js"></script>